-The system comes pre-configured with Networks A and B at initialization time.
-The C option is the recommended approach for any communication between workloads, running across the system that does not require necessarily routable external traffic access.
+Note : The system comes pre-configured with Networks A and B at initialization time.
+The virtual SDN overlay option is the recommended approach for any communication between workloads, running across the system, which does not necessarily require routable external traffic access.

-To set up a virtual network, follow the next steps:
+To set up a virtual network, please follow the next steps:

 Step 2 of 3 - Choose the IP address assignment method:

 Internal - virtual private network assigned with DHCP IP adddresses internally

 Static - configured with static IP address assignment, either attached directly to physical interfaces or isolated internally for virtual private networks.